lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 - **pitch**: Each of the frecuencies in a chord.
 - **articulation**: Length of the sound.
 It can be different from the event's duration.
 If articulation matchs the duration, a perfect legato among chords will be played.
 Shorter or larger values for articulation will sound as staccato or lasciare vibrare effects.
 - **intensity**: Dynamic of a chord.
 - **function type identifier**: Prefix used to name functions, to ease the function type identification.
+The use of indentifiers is not compulsory, but very convenient for readability of decoded genotypes.
 ## Function types for genotypes
 Functions in GenoMus are classified by their output data.
 ### Used function type identifiers